OPT

 The OPT Application will be done online, have these documents ready and saved in your computer:

-- Copy of your valid passport biographical page (with extension page, if applicable).
+- Scan of your valid passport biographical page (with extension page, if applicable).

-- Copy of your most recent F-1 visa stamp/status approval notice.
+- Scan of your most recent F-1 visa stamp/status approval notice.

-- Copy of all previous I-20 forms at your current academic level.
+- Scans of all previous I-20 forms at your current academic level.

-- Copy of any previous Employment Authorization Document (if applicable).
+- Scans of any previous Employment Authorization Document (if applicable).

-- Copy of any job offer letter for your upcoming OPT period, if you have one (not required).
+- Scans of any job offer letter for your upcoming OPT period, if you have one (not required).

 After you gather all of the necessary documents we will create a new OPT I-20 for you that will show your requested OPT start and end dates.
 This new I-20 must be signed and dated, and it must be included in the OPT Application for USCIS.